 When it comes to L&D, empathy helps you identify capability gaps driven by a lack of self-confidence or skill.

-These skills are the basis of good communication and – as we saw in our article on key line manager skills – communication is fundamental to a successful relationship between line manager and employee.
+These skills are the basis of good communication.
+As we saw in our article on key line manager skills – communication is fundamental to a successful relationship between line manager and employee.
 Poor communication dramatically raises the chance of conflict.

 Patience also helps line managers avoid the curse of knowledge.
 This is a cognitive bias where people who know something about a topic assume that others will have the same level of understanding.

-For line managers, this is relevant to many situations, such as onboarding and training a new hire or cascading down new policies and goals to the team.
+For line managers, this is relevant to many situations, such as onboarding and training a new hire.
+Or even cascading down new policies and goals to the team.
 In the case of the latter, the line manager may have seen the goals in advance and thus had a chance to reflect and process them.
 They may then find it difficult to remember how it feels to see them for the first time.

-Patience – remembering everyone is on a different learning journey – can help line managers take the time out to really ensure everyone is on the same page before proceeding.
+Patience – remembering everyone is on a different learning journey.
+It can help line managers take the time out to really ensure everyone is on the same page before proceeding.
 This is important to build unity, shared purpose and common knowledge across the team.

 Good line managers have a healthy, stable set of life priorities.
 If they tie too much of their self-worth to success at work, they can start to show inconsistent behaviours and values when things go wrong.
 Inconsistent behaviour makes it harder to build trusting relationships.

-When people have strong self-identities, they tend to respect other people’s identities, rather than being threatened or feeling the need to mould them in their image.
+When people have strong self-identities, they tend to respect other people’s identities.
 A strong self-identity therefore encourages a line manager to be outcome-focused rather than process-focused.
-This is conducive to high performance and engagement because employees tend to thrive when they are given clear goals and allowed to achieve them in their own way, known as autonomy with purpose.
+This is conducive to high performance and engagement.
+Employees tend to thrive when they are given clear goals and allowed to achieve them in their own way, known as autonomy with purpose.

-Additionally, under-confident managers may be less likely to hire competent people for fear of being replaced, or of looking less competent through association.
+Additionally, under-confident managers may be less likely to hire competent people for fear of being replaced.
 This may also be true of line managers that derive too much self-worth from their jobs, where any negative shift in how people perceive their knowledge and abilities reduces their self-worth.

 Under-confident managers may be less likely to hire competent people for fear of being replaced, or of looking less competent through association.